If your kitchen smells like a roastery and your idea of a good time is debating pour-over ratios, head to the Tokyo Coffee Festival.

 Entry is free, but you’ll need to pay to sample coffees.

-The ¥2,500 advance reservation set includes a heat-resistant tasting glass, four tasting coins, and a zine exploring coffee shop connections.
-It must be picked up in person on May 31 or June 1.
+The ¥2,700 advance reservation set includes a heat-resistant tasting mug, four tasting coins, and a zine exploring coffee shop connections.
+Same-day tickets cost ¥3,000.

 Tokyo Coffee Festival abroad